Bizkaia: What is TicketBAI Invoicing?

 TicketBAI software is required for B2G, B2B and B2C transactions.
 This applies to all operations considered as a supply of goods or provision of services, under Bizkaia VAT law.
 Any transaction not considered as such is exempt from TicketBAI requirements.

-How to comply with Bizkaia TicketBAI invoicing?
+How to comply with TicketBAI invoicing in Bizkaia?

 Taxpayers under the Batuz mandate must develop or acquire TicketBAI-compliant software.
 They can consult the guarantor software registry, which provides the official list of registered guarantor software.